-The a nterior fontanelle takes the longest time after birth to close.
+The anterior fontanelle takes the longest time after birth to close.
 It will take between 12 to 18 months for the sutures to solidify here.
-The fontanelle is usually closed by the time the baby completes her second birthday.
+The fontanelle is usually closed by the time the baby completes its second birthday.

-The s phenoid and m astoid fontanelles also close up within a couple of months after birth of the baby.
-They are not too large to begin with so are not noticed by most parents as soft spots on the baby’s skull.
+The sphenoid and mastoid fontanelles also close up within a couple of months of the birth of the baby.
+They are small and so are not noticed by most parents as soft spots on the baby’s skull.

 The soft bones and flexible sutures can cause the head of the baby to flatten out.
-Should the flat area appear at the back of the head it is known as plagiocephaly, while the flatness appearing on the side of the head is referred to as brachycephaly.
+Should the flat area appear at the back of the head it is known as plagiocephaly, while if the flatness appears on the side of the head it is referred to as brachycephaly.

-The appearance of this flatness is directly related to the position the baby’s lead lies in when he sleeps.
+The appearance of this flatness is directly related to the position the baby’s head lies in when he sleeps.
 Parents should encourage the baby to sleep on the back and when awake to rest the rounder part of her head on a pillow.
-A rolled up towel or a pillow in the shape of a doughnut may also be used to take the weight off the bones.
+A rolled-up towel or a pillow in the shape of a doughnut may also be used to take the weight off the bones.